-It is essential that a termiticide barrier / monitoring system be installed immediately in accordance with AS 3660.2-2000 followed by at least yearly inspections.
-Read the entire report.
+If a current termite treatment/ barrier cannot be confirmed, it is essential that one be installed immediately in accordance with AS 3660.2-2000.

 BORER ACTIVITY AND DAMAGE:

 Evidence:

 At the time of the inspection NO visible evidence of borer activity or damage was found in the areas able to be inspected within the residence.